Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

  ````

  I added RESTART button to allow players to replay.
-When I had the RESTART button at the same position as READY button, when I click READY button, although I coded
+When I had the RESTART button positioned at the same location as the READY button on the draw_page, when I click READY button, although I coded like this

   ````
    if (Draw_Page && mouseX >1070 && mouseX < 1170 && mouseY > 570 && mouseY < 610 ) { // return to Start Screen